 You will need to meet the entry criteria for your chosen course.
 Find out more about these requirements in Find a course.

-This option is only available to currently enrolled, undergraduate award course students, as well as international higher degree by reseach students.
+This option is only available to currently enrolled, undergraduate award course students, as well as international higher degree by research students.

-If you are a non-award or cross-institutional student and wish to change your course you will need to make a new application through Find a course.
+If you are a non-award or cross-institutional student and wish to change your course, you will need to make a new application through Find a course.